TomekGniazdowski/sorting-algorithms/README.md

 - introsort
 - heapsort
 - merge sort

-Implemented and tested by myself on one hundred 1-milion element array.
+Implemented and tested by myself on one hundred arrays.
+Every array contains one milion random numbers.